ChinmayAcharya28/Winner-Predictor/README.md

 # Winner-Predictor

 This is a simple python script which can be used to predict the winner.
 This script calculates the winner prediction on the basis of the previous team records.
+Please find [blog](https://medium.com/@chinmayacharya28/how-to-predict-the-winner-using-a-simple-piece-of-code-1f1bd563ae7a) for more details.

 ### Prerequisite